ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 - The function that takes two strings and returns their concatenation with a space character in between
 - The function that takes a list and either returns `None`, if the list is empty, or returns the list with its first element removed.

-Anonymous functions are often passed as parameters to other functions.
+Anonymous functions are often passed as arguments to other functions.
 ```ocaml
 # List.map (fun x -> x * x) [1; 2; 3; 4];;
 - : int list = [1; 4; 9; 16]